Publisher Council on Foreign Relations

 Should the United States be doing more to address the drastic decline in the world's fisheries?

-Yes: Advocates say that the further demise of global fish stocks, beyond being a moral burden, undermines the commercial and national security interests of the United States.
+Yes: Advocates say that the further demise of global fish stocks, beyond being a moral burden, undermines the commerical and national security interests of the United States.
 Depleting fish stocks are driven in large part by the prevalence of illegal, unreported, and unregulated (IUU) fishing and the overcapitalization of the global commercial fishing fleet from domestic subsidies.
 To protect domestic commercial fisheries and the competitiveness of U.S. exports in the international seafood market, the United States should enhance efforts by the National Oceanic and Atmospheric Administration to manage, enforce, and coordinate technical assistance for nations engaging in IUU fishing.